 Bricktown Brewpub restaurant chain offers tasty pub grub and huge portions.
 For example, fans love fried avocados, sea salt caramel fries, burgers, and cauliflower crust pizza.
 However, beer is not brewed on-site.
 Lastly, Happy Hour prices run from 4 p.m. to 6 p.m. and 10 p.m. to close on Monday through Friday.

 Super-small brewery located in the woods on the original Route 66.
 Also, Boat Town Brewing has a Missouri wine menu which is a nice bonus if you’re not a beer lover.
 Also, across from their Beer Garden is The Boondocks Woodfired Kitchen featuring smoked meats and made-from-scratch pizza.
 Limited opening hours; afternoons from Thursday to Sunday only.

 417 Taphouse has a full kitchen and the only self-serve draft beer system.
 For this reason, 417 Taphouse is known as a college dive bar with lots of cheap fried food and drink specials.

 Patton Alley Pub

 This divey pub is located in downtown Springfield with weekly live music events, unique craft beer, and happy hour specials.
 Particularly, Patton Alley Pub grub features appetizers, platters, pizzas, sandwiches, and wings.

 Prehistoric Brewing Company is Springfield’s newest brewpub and features affordable flights.

 Best Route 66 Attractions to Explore

-Springfield Missouri is considered to be one of the best cities to explore Route 66 attractions along the entire route.
-Below are the best route 66 attractions to explore.
+Springfield Missouri is considered one of the best cities to explore Route 66 attractions along the route.
+Below are the best Route 66 attractions to explore.